Faek/voice-attack-osc-plugin/README.md

 # How to Trigger Voice Attack commands via OSC
 - Extract plugin to Apps folder in voiceattack program files folder
-- Edit oscsettings.txt in the plugin folder, and add your OSC trigger address to command mapping in the following format:
+- Edit oscsettings.txt in the plugin folder, and add your OSC trigger addresses to command mapping in the following format (one mapping per line, as many mappings as you'd like):

 `{OscAddress};{VoiceAttackCommandName}`